PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/130-glossary.md

 ### Smart Contract

 A smart contract is a programmatic account deployed on Polymesh that enables custom, automated, or complex business logic to be executed on-chain.
-Smart contracts are compiled to WebAssembly (Wasm), with [Ink!](https://ink.substrate.io/) recommended for development.
+Smart contracts run on `pallet-revive`, executing on [PolkaVM](#polkavm), with EVM/Solidity compatibility supported as one interface into the same pallet.
 On Polymesh, a smart contract can serve as a primary or secondary key for an identity, allowing it to control assets, act as a custodian, or manage permissions.
 Beyond acting as a key, smart contracts can interact with native Polymesh modules, extend protocol functionality, and implement custom workflows such as decentralized exchanges, compliance logic, or asset management.
 Smart contracts interacting with assets must be attached to an identity (DID) to function.
 See [Smart Contracts](/development/smart-contracts/).

 ### Proposal Voting (Multisig)